dbca-wa/ledger/README.md

 #### Product Details

-`Title` is what will be used to link the product to the wildlife licence type.
+`Title`: What will be used to link the product to the wildlife licence type.
 It will also be visible on the invoice so should be succinct but meaningful.

-`Oracle Code` - TODO
+`Oracle Code`: The account code in Oracle Finance where the revenue should be booked to.

-`Is discountable` - If the product will be discountable for seniors, check this checkbox.
+`Is discountable`: If the product will be discountable for seniors, check this checkbox.

 #### Stock and pricing

 Click `Stock and pricing` on the left-side menu to get to this section.
 You must fill in all fields.

-`Partner` - select the only option available TODO (find out what this is).
+`Partner`: select the only option available which should be Wildlife Licensing.

-`SKU` - TODO find out what this is.
+`SKU`: Stock Keeping Unit - this field is not used by requires a value, so any random unique is acceptable.

-`Currency` - enter AUD
+`Currency`: Enter AUD

-`Cost price`, `Price (excl tax)`, `Retail price` - these should all be the same, which is the cost of licence.
+`Cost price`, `Price (excl tax)`, `Retail price`: These should all be the same, which is the cost of licence.
 Enter 0.00 if the licence is free.

 Once you've entered these details, click the blue `Save` button on the bottom right.